The History of Computers

 By the mid-1980s, 3.5 inch floppy disks with hard plastic protective covers became the standard, typically with capacities of 1.44 or 2.88 MB.
 Due to the high cost of hard disk drives at the time, it was commonplace in the '80s for personal computers to boot and run applications from one floppy disk while using a second floppy disk to store user files (sometimes in a second drive, often just by swapping disks).
 Slimming down the OS and application(s) to fit everything onto a single floppy disk was a real art form in those days.

-In 1972, Atari introduced the first commercially successful computer game – Pong.
+In 1972, Atari introduced the first commercially successful video game – Pong.
 Based on ping pong (table tennis), Pong was a simple game which hooked up directly to a television set.
 Each player used a controller dial to control the vertical position of a bat on the screen, and a ball bounced between the two bats, possibly bouncing off the top or bottom of the screen in the process.
-This was groundbreaking stuff, and paved the way for the multi-billion-dollar computer games industry.
+This was groundbreaking stuff, and paved the way for the multi-billion-dollar games industry.

-Pong was created by Al Alcorn, based on the nearly identical table tennis game Atari's founder Nolan Bushnell had seen on the Magnavox Odyssey games console designed by Ralph Baer.
+Pong was created by Al Alcorn, based on the nearly identical table-tennis game Atari's founder Nolan Bushnell had seen on the Magnavox Odyssey games console designed by Ralph Baer.
 This prompted a swift legal case from Magnavox, which was settled out of court for $700,000 (~$3.7M today).
 The commercial success of Pong in turn resulted in many copies from other companies, including Mattel, Activision and Nintendo, all of whom were also sued and ended up paying royalties, yielding almost $100 million (~$400M today) for Magnavox.

 The avalanche of Pong clones ultimately inspired Atari to create a far better, more flexible games console based on a microprocessor and software rather than hardwired circuits – the Atari 2600 (released in 1977).
 Thanks to the flexibility of software, the Atari 2600 was able to run many different popular games over its lifetime, such as Space Invaders and Pac Man, pushing sales of the console to more than 10 million units, with highly profitable games software sales even greater (over 7 million copies of Pac Man alone), making Atari the dominant games company of the late 1970s and early '80s.